 Can I feed my baby straight cow’s milk?

 No. Cow’s milk is made for a baby cow, not a baby human.
-Infants do not eat food and can only gain their nutrition from milk or formula.
-Formula is modified to include the nutrients human babies need.
+Cow’s milk has too much phosphorous and potassium for infant kidneys to be able to process (source).
+Formula is manufactured to include the right proportion of ingredients, electrolytes and vitamins that human babies need.

 Enfamil vs Gerber